 Finally, one can view the firm as a ``mediator'' in the context of the literature on mediation analysis (see, for example, \cite{robins_identifiability_1992} and \cite{pearl_direct_2001}).
-Traditionally, most of this literature abstracts from sample selection where the outcome is not observed at some values of the mediator.
-A recent exception is \cite{zuo_mediation_2022}, who consider the identification of direct and indirect effects within a mediation analysis framework, when both the outcome and mediator are missing.
-Their analysis focuses on point-identification under various assumptions including the abstract and non-falsifiable assumption of completeness;\footnote{For an in-depth review of completeness, see \cite{dhaultfoeuille_completeness_2011}, and also \cite{canay_testability_2013}.} some of those assumptions do not apply to the setting considered here.
-For instance, in our setting, whether the wage is observed can depend on wage rate offered by firms (the mediator), and this situation is ruled out by their assumptions.
-Our paper complements \cite{zuo_mediation_2022} by providing partial identification of direct and indirect effect without imposing a completeness assumption.
+Traditionally, most of this literature ignores sample selection where the outcome is not observed at some mediator values.
+For example, recently \cite{kwon2024testing} developed a method to test for the presence of a mediator but abstracts from sample selection.
+A rare exception is \cite{zuo_mediation_2022}, who consider identification of direct and indirect effects within a mediation analysis framework, when both the outcome and the mediator are missing.
+They focus on point identification under various assumptions, including the abstract and non-falsifiable assumption of completeness; however, many of their assumptions do not apply to our setting.\footnote{For an in-depth review of completeness, see \cite{dhaultfoeuille_completeness_2011}, and also \cite{canay_testability_2013}.} For instance, in our setting, whether the wage is observed can depend on wage rate offered by firms (the mediator), and this situation is ruled out by their assumptions.
+Our paper therefore complements \cite{zuo_mediation_2022} by establishing partial identification of the direct and indirect effects without imposing completeness.
 Our maintained assumptions are transparent and directly apply to the primitives of our model.
-Our approach accommodates an endogenous mediator and allows the outcome to be non-randomly missing, even conditional on covariates.
+Moreover, our approach accommodates an endogenous mediator and allows the outcome to be missing non-randomly, even conditional on covariates.

-The rest of the paper is organized as follows.
-Section 2 considers the multilayered sample selection problem both in a parametric model along the lines of \cite{heckman_sample_1979} and a more general treatment effects framework.
-It defines the key causal estimands of interest.
-Section 3 considers the causal interpretation of Lee bounds in the presence of multilayered sample selection and presents the general decomposition.
-Section 4 derives the sharp bounds of a large class of parameters of interest in the multilayered sample selection model.
-Section 5 considers simulations of the model assuming there are two types of firms.
-Section 6 is the empirical application that implements the sharp bounds for Job Corps.
-Section 7 concludes.
-Appendix \ref{app:proof} presents all proofs for the paper.